open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-angular.md

 # Planet

 _Note: This project page is a work in progress.
-Please reach out on the gitter chat if you would like to contribute to this project_
+Please reach out on the discord server if you would like to contribute to this project_

 ## Objective